Herbs for House Cleaning

 Whole herbs offer similar antimicrobial, antiseptic, and antifungal actions as essential oils.
 While they aren’t as concentrated as essential oils, you’ll use more of them.
 If you grow the herbs yourself, they can be free, saving you money over buying essential oils.
 So consider drying these herbs from your garden, in season, and keeping them for use in your homemade cleaning products.

 This is a good way to use up older herbs and spices when you are bringing in the new harvest for culinary purposes.
-If the older herbs still have a strong scent they are perfectly adequate for using in this way.
-Older cinnamon sticks, cloves, rosemary, and thyme can be rotated from your kitchen supplies when you bring in fresh herbs, and placed with your cleaning supplies.
+If the older herbs still have a strong scent they are perfectly adequate for use in this way.
+Older cinnamon sticks, cloves, rosemary, and thyme can be rotated from your kitchen supplies when you bring in fresh herbs and placed with your cleaning supplies.

 To use fresh or dried whole herbs in your cleaning products fill a mason jar ½ full of sprigs of herbs in any combination.
 If you are using just the leaves, use 1 cup of crushed leaves per litre of solvent.
 Fill the jar with vinegar, isopropyl alcohol, or vodka to create a cleaning solution.
 Vinegar and alcohol add their own antiseptic actions to your cleaning spray.